-A filter’s capacity is a measure of how much water it can produce per day, in gallons per day.
-The bigger the filter capacity, the more capable it is of producing higher volumes of water.
-However, bigger isn’t always better.
+A filter’s capacity is a measure of how much water it can filter before the media becomes clogged, measured in gallons.
+The bigger the filter capacity, the more water can be filtered before it needs to be replaced.

 Your chosen filter’s capacity should be high enough to provide an on-demand supply of chlorine-free water whenever you need it.
 Getting a filter with the right capacity is more important for whole-home water filters.
 A filter capacity that’s too small could mean that the filter can’t keep up with your demands.
 As a result, your water pressure could drop significantly.

 To work out the filter capacity you need, find out how much water your family uses per day.
 If you have a smart meter, work out a daily average from your readings over a week.
 Compare your daily water usage to the maximum filter capacity in GPD, and choose a system that provide slightly more water than you need.